Sanah (singer): 2021: Irenka

 On 14 January 2021, she released the single "Ale jazz!" with Vito Bambino.
 The song was accompanied by a music video recorded at the Buffo Theatre in Warsaw, which was released on the same day.
 On 31 January, she performed at the final of the 29th Great Orchestra of Christmas Charity in Rawa Mazowiecka.
 She was also nominated for the Nickelodeon Kids' Choice Awards in the "Favorite Polish Star" category.
 On 9 February, she performed with Igor Walaszek at the 2020 Empik Bestsellers Gala, where she won in the "Pop/Rock Music" category for her album Królowa dram.
 She was also nominated in the "Streaming" category with the songs "Szampan" and "Melodia", but didn't win.
 Jurczak then released the single "2:00".
 On 23 April, she released "Heal Me", which is an English-language version of the song "Ale jazz!".
 The single included the original version of "Heal Me" and a remix performed by German DJ duo Lizot.
 The song was accompanied by two music videos directed by Michał Pańszczyk; the original and the remix by Lizot.
 Irenka was also promoted by the singles "Etc. (at disco)", "Etc." and "Ten stan".
 On 7 May 2021, the artist released her second studio album titled Irenka.
 The album got to the top of the OLiS list.
 It also turned out to be the most purchased release in the first half of 2021 in all provinces according to the Empik store chain.
 Music videos were made for all the songs, except for "Warcaby".
 Only a day after the release of the album, it was listed in the 200 most popular songs on Spotify; as many as 25 were occupied by Sanah's songs.
-Similar happenend in the Apple Music list, where 23 out of 100 songs listed featured Sanah.
+Similar things happened in the Apple Music list, where 23 out of 100 songs listed featured Sanah.
 On 12 June, Sanah's third EP named Invisible EP was released solely in vinyl format.
 On 26 June, she performed at Polsat SuperHit Festival 2021, with the songs "Szampan" and "No sory", where she was also awarded the title of "Best Debut of the Year".
 On 5 August 2021, she performed at the Fryderyki 2021 Awards Gala with the song "2:00".
 There she was nominated for 5 categories, of which she won in one; Pop Album of the Year.